Skip to main content

 In general, most on-ears have a respectable battery life, with up to 40 hours of playtime.

-Of course, enabling additional features hurts the total duration by almost a half.
+Enabling additional features hurts the total duration by almost a half.
 For example, Beats Solo Pro have 40 hours of battery life without ANC and 22 hours with ANC.

 Beats Solo Pro wireless headphones